maxim2266/str/README.md

 * `int`: result is written to the file descriptor;
 * `FILE*` result is written to the file stream.

-When writing to a file descriptor or a stream, the composition functions return integer 0 on success, or the value of `errno` as retrieved at the point of failure.
+The composition functions return 0 on success, or the value of `errno` as retrieved at the point of failure (including `ENOMEM` on memory allocation error).

 ### Detailed Example